sparklingdataocean/gh-pages/_posts/2025-12-06-vectorsGNN.markdown

 Climate Data Flow: From Raw Data to Pre-final Vectors.
 <p></p>
 <p></p>
-From there, we’ll walk through how these graphs are processed with PyTorch Geometric for GNN classification, producing pre-final vectors that we can use for deeper analysis.
+From there, we’ll walk through how these graphs are processed with PyTorch Geometric for GNN graph classification, producing pre-final vectors that we can use for deeper analysis.
 This way, abstract graph concepts become more concrete, with real code examples grounded in climate data.
 <p></p>